ground_handling_01.jpg

 Our Runway Excursion resources provide useful and detailed information to enhance awareness of runway excursion and their contributing factors.

-Runway Safety Action Plan
+Runway Safety Action Plan - Collaborative Efforts

 The Global Runway Safety Action Plan (GRSAP) emerged through a collaborative effort with Runway Safety Partners and was launched during the 2017 Second Global Runway Safety Symposium.
 The GRASP offers a set of recommended actions tailored for various stakeholders involved in runway safety, including airports, aircraft manufacturers, operators, states, and Air Navigation Service Providers (ANSPs).
 The primary objective of the GRSAP is to reduce the global rate of runway excursions and runway incursions, thereby enhancing overall runway safety.
 The latest development in this collaboration is the release of the second edition of the GRSAP in February 2024.

-Runway Safety Implementation Kit
+Runway Safety Prevention

 Unstable Approaches (UA)